rvyash/Twitter_model/README.md

 ## Twitter Model Frontend project

- This is a Twitter model Frontend project with React.js and Firebase as the backend <be />
+ This is a Twitter model Frontend project with React.js and Firebase as the backend <br />
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts